-- Credit bearing short learning programme.
+- · Credit bearing short learning programme.

-- This SLP is substitute to Taxation 2AB (TAX2B00)
+- This SLP is a substitute for Taxation 2AB (TAX2B00).

 - To be offered in HEPSA Block D4.

-- Online through the Blackboard platform.
+- Distance through the Moodle Learner Management System (LMS) platform.

 - This SLP will make use of the following:

-- Blackboard
+- Moodle

-- Read and review materials
+- Read and review materials.

-- Complete online quizzes
+- Complete distance quizzes.

-- Participate in discussion forums
+- Participate in discussion forums.

-- Online learning communities
+- Distance communities.

 - Real-life examples in each of the sections will be used to enhance the underlying theory.